 Get a sitter and GET OUT in these super social suburbs!

 It’s hard to compete with the city when it comes to nightlife.
 But just because you leave the hustle and bustle doesn’t mean you have to retire your fun weekends out.
-Just like you, the master mixologists, celebrity chefs, chic wine bars and other nightlife staples are heading to the NYC suburbs—these six suburbs are living, breathing proof.
+Just like you, the master mixologists, celebrity chefs, chic wine bars and other nightlife staples are heading to the NYC suburbs—these five suburbs are living, breathing proof.

 Whether you opt to live in town or, even just nearby, be in or around these towns and you’ll never run out of things to do, especially when the weekend rolls around.